-Infectious Theory of Alzheimer's Disease Draws Fresh Interest
+Infectious Theory Of Alzheimer's Disease Draws Fresh Interest

 In 2016, 32 researchers from universities around the world signed an editorial in the Journal of Alzheimer's Disease calling for "further research on the role of infectious agents in [Alzheimer's] causation."
 Based on much of the same evidence Norins encountered, the authors concluded that clinical trials with antimicrobial drugs in Alzheimer's are now justified.

 NPR reported on an intriguing study published in Neuron in June that suggested that viral infection can influence the progression of Alzheimer's.
-Led by Mt.
-Sinai genetics professor Joel Dudley, the work was intended to compare the genomes of healthy brain tissue with that affected by dementia.
+Led by Mount Sinai genetics professor Joel Dudley, the work was intended to compare the genomes of healthy brain tissue with that affected by dementia.

 But something kept getting in the way: herpes.